Leadership

 Kyle Rhoades, Artistic Director

-Kyle Rhoades has been the Artistic Director of the Lakeside Pride Symphonic Band since 2008.
+Kyle Rhoades (He/Him) has been the Artistic Director of the Lakeside Pride Symphonic Band since 2008.
 He holds a Bachelor’s Degree in Music Education from the University of Illinois at Urbana-Champaign and a Master’s Degree in Music Education from VanderCook College of Music.
 His conducting influences and teachers include Professors Craig Kirchhoff, Mallory Thompson, Peter Griffin, H. Robert Reynolds, Charlie Menghini, and Joseph Manfredo.

 As a trumpet player, Kyle performs regularly with the Northshore Concert Band, and has performed with the Wheaton Municipal Band, the Prairie Brass Band, and Mariachi Fenix of the University of Chicago.
 He is a high school band director, general music teacher, and musical producer in School District 401.